Mrs. Colleen Olsen & Mrs. Penny Johnson

 What do animal origin stories, a tale of shipwrecks, love and revenge and a junior demon named Wormwood have in common?
-All will be the subject of our literary adventures this year as we read, discuss and respond to wonderful novels, plays, short stories and poems.
-We'll talk about the elements of literature, analyze a variety of works and discuss how these works reveal their author's worldview and impact our thinking and feeling.
+All will be the subject of our literary adventures this semester as we read, discuss and respond to wonderful novels, plays, short stories, and poems.
+We'll talk about classics of English literature, analyze a variety of works, and discuss and write about how these works reveal their author's worldview and impact our thinking and feeling.
 Our goals will be to understand, evaluate and appreciate literary works, within their historical context and measured against biblical truth.
 Will also include attention to vocabulary growth, listening skills, and written and verbal communication excellence.

-EMERGE earns an Amazon commission for books purchased through the provided links.
+EMERGE earns an Amazon commission for books and materials purchased through the provided links.

 These commissions are used to fund student activities.